MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 [!include[banner](../includes/banner.md)]

 Microsoft Dynamics 365 for Finance and Operations lets you request that a database be refreshed.
-This topic describes how to request a database refresh.

 ## Database refresh process
 The Microsoft Service Engineering team will take your environment offline, complete the refresh, and then bring the environment back online.
 You can expect the downtime period to be less than two hours.
 The period after you enter your request and before our Service Engineers take action will be longer than your environment downtime.
 In the future, we will provide a self-service method that you can use to perform your database refreshes.